AdobeDocs/experience-platform.en/help/rtcdp/privacy/data-governance-overview.md

 # Data Governance overview

-Real-time Customer Data Platform brings data from multiple enterprise systems together, allowing marketers to better identify, understand, and engage their customers.
+Real-time Customer Data Platform (Real-time CDP) brings data from multiple enterprise systems together, allowing marketers to better identify, understand, and engage their customers.
 This data may be subject to usage restrictions defined by your organization or by legal regulations.
-It is therefore important to ensure that Real-time CDP is compliant with usage policies when handling your data.
+Therefore, it is important to ensure that Real-time CDP is compliant with usage policies when handling your data.

 Adobe Experience Platform Data Governance allows you to manage customer data and ensure compliance with regulations, restrictions, and policies applicable to data use.
 It plays a key role within Real-time CDP, allowing you to define usage policies, categorize your data based on those policies, and check for policy violations when performing certain marketing actions.